antonkril/antonkril.github.io/_posts/2016-2-11-classes-vs-namespaces.md

 Methods in the class are not connected.
 They represent alternative scenarios, and will not be called together in one scenario.

-Such usage of classes is incorrect.
 If there is need to group such functions, namespaces should be used:

 ```php
 <?php